venkatesh87/source-of-wisdom/Courses.md

 - The New Modern Javascript Bootcamp (2020)

 Jose Portilla:

 - Python for Financial Analysis and Algorithmic Trading
 - Python for Time Series Data Analysis
 - Complete Tensorflow 2 and Keras Deep Learning Bootcamp
 - Python for Data Science and Machine Learning Bootcamp
+- Spark and Python for Big Data with PySpark

 Brad Traversy:

 - Modern HTML & CSS From The Beginning (Including Sass)

 Other:

 - High Performance Coding with .NET Core and C#
 - .NET Core Microservicess--
 - Advanced CSS and Sass: Flexbox, Grid, Animations and More!